The Ultimate Arctic Summer Safari.

 Seal River Heritage Lodge maximizes ground-level polar bear and wildlife viewing and offers spectacular coastal views of Hudson Bay via nature trails, a lodge viewing tower, and expansive picture windows.

-Whether you’re hiking, dining, or relaxing at Seal River, you will be able to observe polar bears and other wildlife at eye level.
+Whether you’re hiking, dining, or relaxing at Seal River, you will have a very good chance of observing polar bears and other wildlife at ground level.

 Intimate, thrilling, up close and personal.

 The package includes two nights in Winnipeg, five nights at Seal River Heritage Lodge, as well as round-trip airfare between Winnipeg, Churchill and the lodge.

 Arrive in Winnipeg where you will enjoy a relaxing stay at our choice hotel, The Grand Winnipeg Airport Hotel by Lakeview.
 At 7:00 pm a dinner will be held at the hotel, where you will meet your group and your adventure specialist.
 You will need your rest for your early morning departure to Churchill.

 Day 2 - Destination Churchill